 Ellie Dehn

-Recent career highlights include the title role in Massenet’s Manon at San Francisco Opera and a return to Grand Théâtre de Genève as the Countess in Figaro Gets a Divorce, a modern addition to the Figaro trilogy composed by Elena Langer.
-She made her company debut at Royal Opera House Covent Garden as the Countess in Sir David McVicar’s production of Le nozze di Figaro, conducted by Ivor Bolton, which was broadcast live to movie theaters around the world; her Metropolitan Opera debut as Mrs. Naidoo in Philip Glass’ Satyagraha, followed by appearances as Musetta in Franco Zerferelli’s iconic production of La bohème and as Donna Elvira in Don Giovanni; her Teatro alla Scala debut as Antonia in Les Contes d’Hoffmann and subsequent return as Musetta; multiple appearances at San Francisco Opera including all three Mozart/Da Ponte heroines: the Countess in Le Nozze di Figaro, Donna Anna in Don Giovanni, and Fiordiligi in Così fan tutte, as well as Musetta in La bohème and Micaëla in Calixto Bieto’s production of Carmen; her debut at Rome’s Teatro dell’Opera as Helena in Britten’s A Midsummer Night’s Dream and return as Musetta; and her Houston Grand Opera debut as Mozart’s Countess.
+Career highlights include the title role in Strauss’ Arabella and Massenet’s Manon with San Francisco Opera, the Seiji Ozawa Music Academy as Rosalinde in Die Fledermaus, and a return to Grand Théâtre de Genève as the Countess in Figaro Gets a Divorce; a modern addition to the Figaro trilogy composed by Elena Langer.
+She made her company debut at Royal Opera House Covent Garden as the Countess in Sir David McVicar’s production of Mozart’s Le nozze di Figaro, conducted by Ivor Bolton, which was broadcasted live to movie theaters around the world; her Metropolitan Opera debut as Mrs. Naidoo in Philip Glass’ Satyagraha, followed by returns as Musetta in Franco Zerferelli’s iconic production of La bohème and Donna Elvira in Don Giovanni; her Teatro alla Scala debut as Antonia in Les Contes d’Hoffmann and return as Musetta; multiple appearances with San Francisco Opera including all three Mozart/Da Ponte heroines: the Countess in Le Nozze di Figaro, Donna Anna in Don Giovanni, and Fiordiligi in Così fan tutte, as well as Musetta in La bohème and Micaela in Calixto Bieito’s production of Carmen; her debut at Rome’s Teatro dell’Opera as Helena in Britten’s A Midsummer Night’s Dream and return as Musetta; and her Houston Grand Opera debut Mozart’s Countess.

-Other successes include her role debut as the title role in Rusalka at Lyric Opera of Kansas City; her role debut of Alice Ford in Falstaff at San Diego Opera; Donna Anna with the Ravinia Festival, the Bayerische Staatsoper, Opera Colorado, Opera Pacific, PORT Opera, and San Diego Opera; Donna Elvira with the Spoleto Festival USA and at Teatro Massimo in Palermo; Fiordiligi at the Teatro Lirico di Cagliari; and her role debut in the title role of Weber’s Euryanthe at the Bard SummerScape Festival with the American Symphony Orchestra.
+Other successes include her role debut in the title role of Dvořák’s Rusalka with Lyric Opera of Kansas City; Alice Ford in Verdi’s Falstaff with San Diego Opera, Donna Anna with the Ravinia Festival, the Bayerische Staatsoper, Opera Colorado and San Diego Opera; Donna Elvira with the Spoleto Festival USA and at Teatro Massimo in Palermo, Fiordiligi with the Teatro Lirico di Cagliari, and her debut in the title role of Weber’s Euryanthe at the Bard SummerScape Festival with the American Symphony Orchestra.

 Her debuts with the Accademia Nazionale di Santa Cecilia and the Teatro Comunale di Bologna as Anne Truelove in new productions of The Rake’s Progress were both under the baton of Daniele Gatti.
-Her numerous company debuts include performances as Mimì at both San Diego Opera and Minnesota Opera, Rosaura in the world premiere of Lewis Spratlan’s Life is a Dream at Santa Fe Opera, Agathe in Der Freischütz at Le Grand Théâtre de Genève, Madame Cortese in Il viaggio a Reims at Bilbao Opera, and Freia in Das Rheingold at Los Angeles Opera.
-Ms. Dehn received critical acclaim for her performances as Juliette in Gounod’s Roméo et Juliette at Minnesota Opera and Cressida in William Walton’s Troilus and Cressida at Opera Theatre of St. Louis.
+Her numerous company debuts include San Diego Opera and Minnesota Opera as Mimì, Santa Fe Opera as Rosaura in the world premiere of Lewis Spratlan’s Life is a Dream, Le Grand Théâtre de Genève as Agathe in Der Freischütz, Bilbao Opera as Madame Cortese in Il viaggio a Reims, and LA Opera as Freia in Das Rheingold.
+Ms. Dehn received critical acclaim for her performances as Juliette in Gounod’s Roméo et Juliette with Minnesota Opera.

-Her discography includes Ravel: Intimate Masterpieces, released on the Oberlin Music label and distributed by Naxos America, as well as live recordings of Saint-Saëns’ Henry VIII and Weber’s Euryanthe at the Bard SummerScape Festival.
+Ellie Dehn’s discography includes Ravel: Intimate Masterpieces, released on the Oberlin Music label and distributed by Naxos America, live recordings of Saint-Saëns’ Henry VIII and Weber’s Euryanthe at the Bard SummerScape Festival.
+She resides in Minneapolis with her daughter, Arabella.

 Image of: Ellie Dehn